I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Southern and Western Tanzania (e.g., Selous, Ruaha, Katavi) | 28°C to 32°C (82°F to 90°F) | 20°C to 23°C (68°F to 73°F) |

-What are the Costs like and How Busy are the Parks in May?
+What are the Costs and How Busy are the Parks in May?

-As May is out of season, the parks are substantially quieter than in the coming months.
+As May is out of season, the parks are substantially quieter than they will be in the coming months.

 Kilimanjaro in May

-Kilimanjaro in May could also be a hit or miss affair with conditions being entirely controlled by the weather, which has been quite unpredictable of late.
+Kilimanjaro in May could also be hit or miss, with conditions entirely dependent on the increasingly unpredictable weather.

 Unless you’re prepared to risk hiking in wet, muddy and slippery conditions, it may be best to plan your hike on Kili for the more stable and drier months just around the corner.